omriv88/Technical-Tasks/README.md

 # Technical-Tasks
-Deploy wordpress application (wordpress is a blogging application with a MySQL backend), using Ansible, Terraform, Docker, Jenkins
+Deploy wordpress application (wordpress is a blogging application with a MySQL backend), using Ansible, Terraform, Docker, Jenkins.